onedata/onedata-documentation/README.md

 * `make dev` prepares a local preview with `livereload`, allowing convenient development.
   The `livereload` might not cope with some structural changes, in such case the command must be re-run.
-When editing [template](#template-system) files, you must use `make render-templates` in another terminal to re-generate template results.  `Ctrl-C` interrupts the preview.
+When editing [template](#template-system) files, you must use `make render-templates` in another terminal to re-generate files generated from templates.
+  `Ctrl-C` interrupts the preview.
 Note that in this mode, the `RELEASE` version is not injected, only the placeholders are visible, as opposed to the `make preview` target.
 * `make preview` starts a simple HTTP server in Python that serves the docs statically, giving a preview of what's in the build artifact. **This task is not